OpenFn/lightning/benchmarking/BENCHMARKING.md

     If the script exits successfully, this means the app met the defined performance thresholds.

+    By default, the test payload is minimal.
+Should you wish to test it with larger payloads, you can pass in the `PAYLOAD_SIZE` ENV variable.
+This variable allows you to specify the payload size in MB (for now, integer values only), (e.g. 8 MB):

+    ```bash
+    k6 run -e PAYLOAD_SIZE=8 benchmarking/script.js
+    ```

     To collect the benchmarking data in a CSV file, run the previous command with the `--out filename` option.